CodeForPhilly/laddr/docs/laddr/development/clone-from-git.md

 ## Step 4: Initialize git repository

-Visit <kbd>/site-admin/sources</kbd> to view initialize the configured git repository.
-If you are cloning via HTTPS you will need to SSH into the server and use the git CLI to push changes.
+Visit <kbd>/site-admin/sources</kbd> to initialize the configured git repository.
 If you switch the remote to an SSH git URL before initializing, a deploy key will be generated for you that you can install on GitHub before continueing to enable web-based read/write access.
+Otherwise, if you are cloning via HTTPS, you will need to SSH into the server and use the git CLI to push changes after initializing the repository.

 ## Step 5: Pull code from git

 Visit <kbd>/site-admin/sources/laddr</kbd> and click **Pull** if needed to pull the latest commits from github into your git working copy.
 Then click the **Sync** -> **Update emergence VFS** button to import the git working tree copy into your emergence instance.

+## Next steps

+If you run into any trouble, need to reconfigure the repository, or execute any advanced maneuvers, use `emergence-git-shell my-instance-name laddr` on your host machine to drop into a properly-configured git shell where you can make full use of the git CLI client without any permissions issues.

 [emergence-install]: https://emergenceplatform.gitbook.io/emergence-book/server-setup/installation/ubuntu-16.04
 [git-config]: https://github.com/CodeForPhilly/laddr/blob/develop/php-config/Git.config.d/laddr.php